Experimental investigation of the flow rate--pressure drop relation of a viscoelastic Boger fluid in a deformable channel: QUANTITATIVE COMPARISON BETWEEN EXPERIMENTS AND THEORY

 For the Boger fluid, the theory starts to underestimate the pressure drop at flow rates $\gtrsim 3.25~\si{\milli\liter/\minute}$ ($De \gtrsim 0.16$).
 Of course, the theory is only valid for $De\ll1$.
-One reason that the pressure drop of the Boger fluid in the compliant channel deviates from theoretical predictions may be because the lubrication-based theory posits that viscous stresses are dominant.
-However, the viscoelastic effects in the flow become more significant at larger $De$, and elastic normal stresses may also be generated, exerting additional forces on the deformable wall and enhancing the wall deflection, thus resulting in a higher pressure drop than predicted by theory \cite{boyko2024flow,boyko2022pressure}.
-Furthermore, we note that for $q\gtrsim 3.25~\si{\milli\liter/\minute}$, the residence time is estimated as $t_r = \ell/(q/wh_0) \lesssim 700~\si{\milli\second}$, which becomes comparable to the relaxation time on the order of 100 ms of the polymeric liquid.
+One reason that the pressure drop of the Boger fluid in the compliant channel deviates from the theoretical prediction may be that the lubrication-based theory posits that viscous stresses are dominant.
+However, the viscoelastic effects in the flow become more significant at larger $De$, and elastic normal stresses may also be generated, exerting additional forces on the deformable wall and enhancing the wall deflection, resulting in a higher pressure drop than predicted by theory \cite{boyko2024flow,boyko2022pressure}.
+Furthermore, we note that for $q\gtrsim 3.25~\si{\milli\liter/\minute}$, the residence time is estimated as $t_r = \ell/(q/wh_0) \lesssim 700~\si{\milli\second}$, which becomes comparable to the relaxation time of the polymeric liquid (on the order of 100 ms).
 In this case, there may not be sufficient time for the elastic stresses accumulated during the flow to fully relax, and the viscoelastic fluid exhibits predominantly elastic behaviors rather than viscous behaviors, as the polymers remain stretched throughout the length of the channel \cite{boyko2024flow, boyko2022pressure}.
 Consequently, the fluid retains the memory of its deformation history, leading to additional elastic normal stresses that resist the flow.
 These stresses lead to a larger pressure drop compared to what would be expected if the polymers had time to relax.